netsharecmu/CANGen/README.md

     - train.csv (all normal by default)
     - Downsampled to 1M samples

-- The preprocess of all other datasets may need to be adjusted accordingly.
+- The preprocess of all other datasets may need to be adjusted accordingly (by the time of 11/29/2023).